How to Use This Calculator

 Measure Doorways Carefully

-Although baseboard typically doesn't run through doorways, the trim around them (casings) can influence your overall material needs.
+While baseboard typically doesn't run through doorways, the trim around them (casings) can influence your overall material needs.
 Double-check measurements to ensure you're only calculating for continuous wall sections.
+The calculator deducts 3.5 ft per doorway from the perimeter.

 Optimize Stick Purchases